ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 ## Summary

-DuckDB's FTS feature set may not be as feature-complete as Postgres' or Elasticsearch's but it's quite powerful.
-The ease with which it can be spun up against _almost any data source_ makes it very compelling and something I am very likely to reach for when I get around to using DuckDB for Real Work.
+DuckDB's FTS feature set is not as feature-complete as Postgres' or Elasticsearch's.
+However, it's still quite powerful and probably often _good enough_.
+The ease with which it can be spun up against (almost) any data source makes it very compelling and something I will reach for when I start using DuckDB for Real Work.

+I would like to continue this series on DuckDB and my next post may investigate the current state of vector search.
+Stay tuned.